All Posts

 SOC 2 Audit Costs

-A Type I audit, with its shorter timeline and narrower scope, usually costs between $10,000 and $25,000.
-This includes the costs for drafting internal policies, vetting infrastructure configurations, and hiring a penetration-testing firm to perform a test.
+• Type I audit: A Type I audit, with its shorter timeline and narrower scope, usually costs between $10,000 and $25,000, including internal policies, infrastructure vetting, and penetration testing.

 What is the average price for SOC 2?